-At the Birdcage target, an area of 2.2 km x 800 m was tested with an initial 15-hole reconnaissance program.
+No drilling was conducted at the Birdcage target during the quarter ended November 30, 2024.
+Previously, an area of 2.2 km x 800 m was tested with an initial 15-hole reconnaissance program.
 This drilling was conducted within the Birdcage alluvial field and surrounding areas.
 The holes intersected a broad package of magnetite bearing volcanics which was variably strained and weakly altered, and in hole BCD-5 interbedded mudstones and siltstones were observed.
 The contact between these two units remains untested by drilling and may be a potential site where there is more intense strain development and gold mineralization.